QUEST-IS'25

 In this talk Richard will share an overview of the most critical engineering challenges in Quantum Computing that we will face in the upcoming years.
 He will delve into the transition from academic research to practical engineering, emphasising the complexities and hurdles that need to be overcome.
 Aspects like scalability, reliability and modularity will be quantified and related to practical design choices and design requirements for future quantum computers and their constituent components.

-Experimental Quantum Communications , Slovak Academy of Sciences, Slovakia
+Experimental Quantum Communications , institute of physics SAS, Bratislava

 Biography :